10 best open-source web application vulnerability scanners

 W3af is a common attack and audit platform for web applications.
 This framework aims to provide a stronger research environment for web application penetration.
 Using Python, it was created.
-You can recognise more than 200 forms of web server vulnerabilities by using this tool, including SQL injection, cross-site scripting and many others.
+You can recognize more than 200 forms of web server vulnerabilities by using this tool, including SQL injection, cross-site scripting, and many others.

 I don’t think you are going to face any issues with the tool if you are using it with a graphical interface.
 All you need to do is pick the options and then activate the scanner.
 If a website requires authentication, you can also search the session-protected sites using authentication modules.

 In our previous W3af walkthrough sequence, we already discussed this method in depth.
 To learn more about this method, you can read these posts.